 - In a glass liquid measuring cup add in soy sauce, hoisin sauce, garlic, ginger, black pepper, and wondra (or cornstarch).
 Whisk well.
 Pour over beef and vegetables then saute for 2 to 4 minutes until sauce thickens.
 Turn off saute mode.

-- Serve with steamed white rice or noodles.
+- Top with chives.
+Serve with steamed white rice or noodles.

 - Category: Dinner